Fluoridation: A Horror Story

 Throughout Fluoride and Dental Caries were instances of “looking” at objections to fluoridation, and the appearance of carefully considering them was undertaken.
 The close relationship between ALCOA, the other fluoride polluters and the early fluoridation researchers is nowhere mentioned, although it is well documented and is consistently one of the biggest issues raised by fluoridation's opponents.
 A table on the “anti-science” arguments against fluoridation was produced on page 130, in a chapter titled “Legal, Social and Economics Aspects of Fluoridation,” that even mentioned the “Communist conspiracy” aspect of fluoridation.
 Nowhere was mentioned the obvious economic incentives of fluoride polluters to manage the fluoridation issue, and the well-documented instances of them funding and influencing the fluoridation research, even when it was merely the smoking gun of conflict of interest.
 The authors of that chapter, including the book’s editor, used the words “pseudoscientist” and “quack” to describe fluoridation opponents and their “anti-science.”
 In the chapter purporting to look at the broad spectrum of issues regarding fluoridation, the ALCOA and fluoride polluter issue was spectacularly absent.

 In Fluoride and Dental Caries, one area caught my interest.
 In Hodge’s chapter on fluoridation objections, he presented experimental evidence by chemists that showed the fluorine ion benign to human chemistry.
 The research was used to discredit John Yiamouyiannis, who uses the very same research to show how the fluorine ion wreaks havoc in the body.
 Hodge interpreted the original research, qualifying and minimizing the conclusions, and then he presented the experimental work of pro-fluoridation pal Armstrong.
 Hodge concluded that the research showed that the fluorine ion was relatively harmless by itself.
-It was the first time that I had seen Yiamouyiannis' science challenged, beyond his cancer statistic analyses with Dean Burk.
+It was the first time that I had seen Yiamouyiannis's science challenged, beyond his cancer statistic analyses with Dean Burk.
 With knowing Hodge’s extreme and formerly secret bias, I cannot trust his writing, particularly regarding the fluoride ion and human harm, but it was interesting reading.
-When anybody is proven a systematic liar, how can anything they say be believed?
+When anybody is proven a systematic liar, how can anything that they say be believed?
 How can fact and fiction be separated?
 The only way I know is to entirely reject their work and become my own expert.